jordansamuel/PASTE/README.md

 * 2.0 to 2.1

-Insert the schema changes to your database using the cli command line:
+Insert the schema changes to your database using the CLI:

 mysql -uuser -ppassword databasename < upgrade/2.0-to-2.1.php